dasha-samples/dasha-doc-examples/Tools/Collect-Application-Files/README.md

 The script parses application config (`.dashaapp` file), collects files used in this config and all dependent `.dsl` files.

+The script is implemented in file `zip-application.js`.

 ### Input parameters
 - Path to folder with `.dashaapp` configuration file

+### Usage

+Import `zipApplication` function from `zip-application.js` file and pass path to application folder to it.

 ### Usage example
 ```js